-Recent research reveals an apparent paradox for U.S. millennials (born after 1980, ages 16–34): while they may be on track to be our most educated generation ever, they consistently score below many of their international peers in literacy, numeracy and problem solving in technology-rich environments.
+Recent research reveals an apparent paradox for U.S. millennials (born after 1980, ages 16–34).
+While they might be the most educated generation ever, scores do not match.
+They consistently score below many of their international peers in literacy, numeracy and problem solving in technology-rich environments.
 As a country, simply providing more education may not be the answer.
 There needs to be a greater focus on skills — not just educational attainment — or we are likely to experience adverse consequences that could undermine the fabric of our democracy and community.
-For example, for people who are hoping to find careers in PR and marketing, they will need to focus just as much on public speaking, extemporaneous and persuasive writing as they do social media techniques, graphic design and web sales.
+Real world career building skills are important.
+Someone going into PR or marketing would benefit from public speaking and writing classes.

 The irony of this looming crisis is that the United States still has the knowledge and experience to offer its citizens a broad education.
 What’s more, for much of the first half of the last century it was far ahead of Europe when it came to educational leadership.